Gordon Cummins: Early life

-Gordon Frederick Cummins was born in New Earswick, North Yorkshire on 18 February 1914, the first of four children born to John Cummins and his wife Amelia (née Lee).
+Gordon Frederick Cummins was born in New Earswick, North Riding of Yorkshire, on 18 February 1914, the first of four children born to John Cummins and his wife Amelia (née Lee).
 Cummins's father was a civil servant who ran a school for delinquent youths; his mother was a housewife.
-As a child, Cummins received a private education in Llandovery, South Wales, although contemporary reports from his years at the Llandovery County Intermediate Secondary School describe his academic performance as unremarkable, with teachers later recollecting Cummins was much more preoccupied with socializing than his studies.
+As a child, Cummins received a private education in Llandovery, South Wales, although contemporary reports from his years at the Llandovery County Intermediate Secondary School describe his academic performance as unremarkable, with teachers later recollecting he was much more preoccupied with socialising than his studies.
 Nonetheless, Cummins did obtain a diploma in chemistry at age sixteen.
 After completing his schooling in 1930, Cummins attended Northampton College of Technology.
 He abandoned his studies on 1 November 1932.

 At age 18, Cummins moved to Newcastle, where he briefly worked as an industrial chemist.
 He was dismissed from this job after five months.
 In August 1933, Cummins obtained employment as a tanner in Northampton, although he was fired from this employment for poor timekeeping after thirteen months, thereafter alternating between part-time work and casual labour.
-In October 1934, Cummins relocated to London, obtaining a job as a leather dresser in a clothing factory, earning £3 a week.
+In October 1934, Cummins relocated to London and obtained a job as a leather dresser in a clothing factory, earning £3 a week.
 He later trained to become a foreman at this firm.

 While residing in London, Cummins developed a desire to live the life of an aristocrat.
-He frequented hotels and clubs in the West End of London, falsely claiming to acquaintances to be the illegitimate son of a peer and also claiming to receive an allowance from this fabled individual.
+He frequented hotels and clubs in the West End, falsely claiming to acquaintances to be the illegitimate son of a peer and also claiming to receive an allowance from this fabled individual.
 To support this contention, Cummins refined his accent to imitate that of an Oxfordian, and insisted on being referred to as the Honourable Gordon Cummins.
-He also frequently engaged in acts of theft or embezzlement to financially maintain this facade, and regularly bragged to colleagues of his sexual excursions with local women.
+He frequently engaged in acts of theft or embezzlement to financially maintain this facade, and regularly bragged to colleagues of his sexual excursions with local women.
 To his employers, his extravagant lifestyle impacted his work performance, and he was fired from his job on 8 February 1935.
 Shortly thereafter, Cummins moved into his brother's flat in Queens Mews, Bayswater, as he considered his next career move.